3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/node/intro-to-the-internet.md

 So, let's get our hands dirty: what is the easiest way you can come up with to make a **GET** request?

-EXERCISE: For the next 15 minutes, look at this [link](https://github.com/ATL-WDI-Curriculum/atl-wdi-10/tree/master/labs/unit_02/node/node-lab/curl_lab.md), read through the explanation of cURL and work through the exercises.
+EXERCISE: For the next 15 minutes, look at this [link](https://github.com/ATL-WDI-Curriculum/atl-wdi-10/blob/master/labs/unit_02/node/node-lab/curl-lab.md), read through the explanation of cURL and work through the exercises.

 EXERCISE: 5 minute breakout session!
 With your partner, work together to come up with an explanation, in your own words, of how the internet works, HTTP verbs, and the request-response cycle.

-> **SIDE NOTE**: What happens if you put 146.115.8.93 instead of www.google.com?

 <br />

 ### The Web as _Resources_

+What happens if you put 146.115.8.93 instead of www.google.com?

 So, what if I wanted to go across the web (or to the grocer) and GET some resource (like coconut oil)?
-I could find the unique IP address of that computer and make the request, or I could LOCATE its RESOURCES UNIVERSALLY by its **URL** (Uniform Resource Locator):
+I could find the unique IP address of that computer and make the request, or I could LOCATE its RESOURCES UNIVERSALLY via its **URL** (Uniform Resource Locator):

  ![resource diagram](https://cloud.githubusercontent.com/assets/25366/8561247/75b73966-24d7-11e5-896a-06506648c4fe.png)